Music Photographer Danny Clinch: ‘It’s Always a Collaboration Between Me and the Artist’

-Category: Art/Music Hits: 2Keith Richards © Danny Clinch
+Category: Art/Music Hits: 3Keith Richards © Danny Clinch

 Photographer and director Danny Clinch loves music.
 He loves it so much that he photographs it, films it, and plays it.
 He’s earned his stripes as rock and roll’s premier photographer, official backstage photographer for the Grammys, and 3x Grammy-nominated filmmaker.
 Clinch has photographed the gamut from Johnny Cash and John Prine, to Nas and Tupac.